jman005/JGPJ-2017/README.md

 # JGPJ-2017
-Repository for Just a Generic Programming Jman 2017.
+Repository for Just a Generic Programming Jam 2017.